annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

 >💡 ***What is Azure Synapse Analytics?*
-[Azure Synapse Analytics](https://azure.microsoft.com/en-us/products/synapse-analytics#:~:text=Azure%20Synapse%20Analytics%20is%20an,log%20and%20time%20series%20analytics)**: query data using either serverless or provisioned resources, providing a unified experience to ingest, prepare, manage, and serve data for immediate business intelligence and machine learning needs.
+[Azure Synapse Analytics](https://azure.microsoft.com/en-us/products/synapse-analytics#:~:text=Azure%20Synapse%20Analytics%20is%20an,log%20and%20time%20series%20analytics)**: query data using either dedicated or provisioned resources, providing a unified experience to ingest, prepare, manage, and serve data for immediate business intelligence and machine learning needs.
 Synapse enables efficient data processing across various data types, including structured, unstructured, and streaming data, making it ideal for complex analytical workloads.

 https://learn.microsoft.com/en-us/answers/questions/1345798/azure-synapse-what-is-the-difference-between-nativ
 <details> <summary><strong>External Vs Internal Tables in Synapse (toggle the dropdown)</strong></summary> <br>
     In Azure Synapse Analytics, external and internal tables serve different purposes and are designed for different use cases.
 Here’s a detailed comparison of the two:
     ---
 ### 🗂️ Internal Tables

 **Definition:**